 Just for that time you must have a “potato” fix.
 The secret to great-tasting mashed cauliflower lies in how you flavor them.
 Some butter, garlic, and some sour cream go a long way in making you forget mashed potatoes.

 Cauliflower is a great way to cut down carbs but also calories.
-Just cooked raw potato vs. cauliflower is about a 4:1 ratio.
-But considering what you then do to them with butter, heavy cream and other things, your nutritional savings will vary by what you are comparing.
+Just cooked raw potato vs. cauliflower is about a 4:1 ratio in calories.
+But considering what you then do to them with butter, heavy cream, and other things, your nutritional savings will vary by what you are comparing.

 I can't tell it from real garlic mashed potatoes, and really good ones at that — a good and very healthy side dish.
 Well, maybe you should cut the butter a little to call it healthy.

-If using fresh cauliflower, one medium head will weight about 1 1/2 to 2 pounds and will yield about 75% of that in weight after trimming and cooking.
+If using fresh cauliflower, one medium head will weigh about 1 ½ to 2 pounds and will yield about 75% of that in weight after trimming and cooking.
 So adjust accordingly.
-I think of it about the same as two 12 oz package sof frozen.
+I think of it about the same as two 12 oz package of frozen.

 Frozen Cauliflower is very convenient for me.
-The packages were 1 pound but now in 2019 are usually only 12 oz.
+The packages were 1 pound, but now in 2021 are usually only 12 oz.
 Cook according to package instructions and can vary a bit due to microwave strength.
 Again you are looking for tender.

 There are also proceeded types of cauliflower now available (2019) and cook according to their instructions.

-The garlic is somewhat a to taste thing like the salt.
-I suggest two cloves of minced or crushed garlic pre pound of cauliflower, but my wife will double that.
+The garlic is somewhat a to-taste thing like the salt.
+I suggest two cloves of minced or crushed garlic /pound of cauliflower, but my wife will double that amount.